-4 S Koreans, 3 Nepal guides missing in avalanche; 30 rescued
+4 SKoreans, 3 Nepal guides missing in avalanche; 30 rescued

 The South Korean Ministry of Foreign Affairs said the avalanche hit at an altitude of 3,230 meters (10,600 feet) before noon Friday.
 It said five other South Korean members of the same team were safe and taking shelter in a lodge.

-The missing trekkers – two women in their 30s and 50s and two men in their 50s – were teachers who were staying in Nepal for volunteer work, the ministry said, according to the Yonhap news agency.
+The missing trekkers — two women in their 30s and 50s and two men in their 50s — were teachers who were staying in Nepal for volunteer work, the ministry said, according to South Korea’s Yonhap news agency.